 7.1.2 Non UE detectable Emergency Session

 As the UE could not detect the emergency session, the session establishment request will be sent to a P-CSCF in the visited PLMN or a P-CSCF in the home PLMN as per a normal session establishment procedure.
-The former is only applicable to a roaming situation whereas the latter can apply to both a roaming and non-roaming situation.
+The former is only applicable to a roaming situation whereas the latter can apply to both a roaming and non-roaming situation and for the case of SNPN.
 Prior to sending the session establishment request the UE must be registered in the IMS as per the normal registration procedure.

 In the case that the P-CSCF detects that this is a request to establish an emergency session, based upon operator policy (e.g., checking access type):